← Articles

 Can a disc bulge heal or go away?

-The MRI appearance and your symptoms do not always change together.
-A bulge may still be visible even if your pain improves.
-In other cases, the disc finding may become less prominent over time.
+Some disc-related symptoms improve over time.
+The MRI appearance and your symptoms don’t always change together — a bulge may still be visible after your pain improves, and in other cases the finding becomes less prominent.

 Does a disc bulge mean degenerative disc disease?